RowenTey/SC1015-Predictive-Modelling/README.md

 ## About

 This is a Mini-Project for Nanyang Technological University Singapore's SC1015 module (Introduction to Data Science and Artificial Intelligence).
-We chose to explore several popular machine learning models to test their reliability in predicting stock prices.
+We chose to explore different machine learning models to test their reliability in predicting stock prices.

 ## Problem Statement
 Current state of the art: